 Once a sleepy suburb, Long Beach has been undergoing a transformation in recent years.
 Spend the night at the sleek Allegria Hotel and you’ll get ocean views along with modern comforts.
 Catch one of the 40 film screenings at the Long Beach International Film Festival, held each August.
 Cyclists will be delighted when they see the newly renovated boardwalk with ample space for a breezy ride on a SoBi bike share cruiser.

-How to get here: Take the LIRR from Penn Station or Atlantic Avenue to Long Beach.
+Take the LIRR from Penn Station or Atlantic Avenue to Long Beach.
 The trip takes a little under an hour and it’s a short hop to the beach from the station.
-A day pass for the beach costs $12, which might seem steep but guarantees you a debris-free and barefoot-friendly day out.
+A day pass for the beach costs $15, which might seem steep but guarantees you a debris-free and barefoot-friendly day out.
 The National Resources Defense Council ranked Long Beach among the cleanest beaches in the U.S. (and the best in New York).
-Beach passes are payable on arrival or through the LIRR, which sells a combined rail and beach pass for $22.
+Beach passes are payable on arrival or through the LIRR, which sells a combined rail and beach pass for $26.25.
 For more details on where to enter the beach, visit the Long Beach website.

-For more aquatic adventures near NYC, check out Gordon Macrae’s New York City Beach Guide.
+For more aquatic adventures near NYC, check out our car-free beaches guide.

 Photo credits: Allison Arnone and Brian Shannon